veronalabs/logger-wp/README.md

 ### License

-Logger WP is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+LoggerWP is licensed under the MIT License - see the [LICENSE](LICENSE) file for details